EnricRovira/TFM_DNN_Recomendator/README.md

 ## Demo

- If you want to test the Demo with my data, proceed as follows:
+ If you want to test the Demo with my data first follow *Geting Started* steps and later on, proceed as follows:

  - Go to Demo folder: